Code-Institute-Submissions/Dublin-360-CI/README.md

 - Main Text Written by Dermot Murphy
 - Some text for section Cards on Home was copied from [Wikipedia](https://en.wikipedia.org/wiki/) Descriptions
 - Google Fonts for font styles; https://fonts.google.com/
+- W3schools.com: for code used on contact form page and implementation if necessary.[W3Schools](https://www.w3schools.com/)

 ### Media
 - The photos used in this site were obtained from either Dermot Murphy or